-The Spezialised CTI few-shot dataset consists of tweets that are binary labelled based on their relevance to cybersecurity experts during the Microsoft Exchange Server data breach in 2021.
-The dataset is split into a full and few-shot training and development set, with only the few-shot datasets being relevant in our case.
-The splits (train, dev) consist of 1800 and 600 instances for the full set and 32 and 8 instances for the few-shot set, respectively.
+The Spezialised CTI few-shot dataset consists of tweets that are binary labeled based on their relevance to cybersecurity experts during the Microsoft Exchange Server data breach in 2021. \revisedNEW{The dataset is split into a full and a few-shot training and development set, with only the full training set being relevant in our case, from which 32 instances are sampled.} The splits (train, dev) consist of 1800 and 600 instances for the full set and 32 and 8 instances for the few-shot set, respectively.
 The test set is the same in both cases and consists of 601 instances.
-The details are also given in \ref{tab:dataset_splits}.
+The details are also given in Table \ref{tab:dataset_splits}.